ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **Greg**: Yes.

-**Borris**:  Hudson, I think, what I have seen it from what Tim said,  this is all of the pain and suffering from the mining side.
+**Boris**:  Hudson, I think, what I have seen it from what Tim said,  this is all of the pain and suffering from the mining side.
 There has been three audits.
 Whats the point of them?
 Why do we need to get it done?
 I don't think that we are testing whether or not an ASIC might be created.
 Thats up to the market and we can't know that ahead of time.
 Can we meet reasonable security guarantees ahead of time, is I believe the point of it.
 And if this isn't written down, lets just table this and say where is the single written down things and what are the purpose of the audit is?

 **Hudson**:  Okay, I think its fair and we should get that organized.

-**Borris**: Are you the point person on this, Hudson?
+**Boris**: Are you the point person on this, Hudson?

 **Hudson**:  I think the ECH are, and within the group of five persons are in the chat room who are organizing this.

-**Borris**: Let me be very direct and I've said this before to the CH already, regardless of decentralized, from a responsibility and planning perspective, there needs to be at least one human whose responsibility it is.
+**Boris**: Let me be very direct and I've said this before to the CH already, regardless of decentralized, from a responsibility and planning perspective, there needs to be at least one human whose responsibility it is.
 That is the other action as well to figure out who that is?

 **Hudson**:  I agree, I think that is a good step forward and I will see who can take that up and announce it.
 I think the magician forum would be the best to clear out both issues that you brought up - Point person who can make the announcement and what the audit is actually covering?